Glinek/Glinek.github.io/content/Projects/PicoCalc-mod/index.md

 ## Case
 But adding that stuff is one thing, another thing is mounting them inside.
 And that took me 2 tries.
 At first I used the awesome back replacement by n602 on Thingiverse (here is a link: [Replacement bottom part for PicoCalc on Thingiverse](https://www.thingiverse.com/thing:6998636)).
 And I have modified it heavily to fit all I wanted.
-Maybe without the LED and extension port, that idea came to my mind later.
+Just without the LED and extension port, that idea came to my mind later.
 And I printed this case in my beloved turquoise PETG
 {{< gallery >}}
   <img src="galleryBack1/allClosedAndSoldered.jpg" class="grid-w33" />
   <img src="galleryBack1/allenKey.jpg" class="grid-w33" />
   <img src="galleryBack1/picoPanelOpened.jpg" class="grid-w33" />
 {{< /gallery >}}

-But a few weeks later I had a genius idea to add an extension port developed for my other project - [Otsi.mk2](/projects/otsi_mk2), high power LED as well as a mysterious port for something i will talk about in a minute.
+But a few weeks later I had a genius idea to add an extension port developed for my other project - [Otsi.mk2](/projects/otsi_mk2), high power LED as well as a mysterious port for something I will talk about in a minute.
 But at that point I wasn't totally sure if I wanted to change all of it.
 Soldering took a long time and I wanted to just program my PicoCalc.
 But after finding Kelpiscool's work on github I had to make it.
 Kelpiscool made an awesome modular back for PicoCalc that is much more flexible than n602's design (here you have a link: [PicoCalc modular back on Github](https://github.com/Kelpiscool/PicoCalc-modular-back)).
 So I have spent a lot of time designing the new Back and finally here it is.
 Printed in beautiful bottle green and mat black.
 TBH I think it looks better than the turquoise one.
 {{< gallery >}}
   <img src="galleryBack2/frontPreaty.jpg" class="grid-w33" />
   <img src="galleryBack2/frontAngleON.jpg" class="grid-w33" />